sartography/SpiffWorkflow/doc/bpmn.rst

 Each time the MultiInstance task generates data, the method task.update_data(data) should be called where data is the data generated.
-The 'data' variable that is passed in is assumed to be a dictionary.
+The 'data' variable that is passed in is assumed to be a dictionary that contains the element variable.
 Calling task.update_data(...) will ensure that the MultiInstance gets the correct data to include in the collection.
 The task.data is also updated with the dictionary passed to this method.

+Example:
+  In a Parallel MultiInstance, Loop cardinality is a variable that contains {'a':'A','b':'B','c':'C'} and elementVariable is 'myvar'.
+  If we choose the second task, the task.data will contain 'myvar':{'b':'B'}.
+  If we wish to update the data, we would call task.update_data('myvar':{'b':'B2'}) When the task is completed, the task.data will now contain:
+  {'a':'A','b':'B2','c':'C'}

 Looping Tasks
 -------------